 2. Ensure you have no outstanding employee liabilities

 This could be an employee with 30 weeks of banked vacation or a fired employee that was never terminated properly.

-Even more serious, make sure there are no unaddressed HR complaints in your business.
+Even more seriously, make sure there are no unaddressed HR complaints in your business.
 In an unfortunate case, we witnessed a business buyer who had to completely re-brand the business they bought, only 4- months after purchasing it.
 What happened?
 The previous owner failed to disclose a series of serious allegations against one of the company's senior managers.
-When the complaints were made public (after the transaction had already closed), it was the Buyer left to clean-up the mess.
+When the complaints were made public (after the transaction had already closed), it was the Buyer left to clean up the mess.

-Your employees are essential to the successfully transfer the ownership of your business to a Buyer.
+Your employees are essential to the successful transfer of the ownership of your business to a Buyer.
 Want to make the process as smooth as possible?
-Make sure all your employee contracts are in writing and you have no pending employee liabilities.
+Make sure all your employment contracts are in writing and you have no pending employee liabilities.

 Want to learn more about selling your business?
 Join our online Community and get a free copy of our Urgent Exit Plan Playbook here.